Overview

 • Obesity.
 Excess weight typically worsens other heart disease risk factors.

-• Lack of exercises.
-Being inactive (sedentary lifestyle) is associated with many forms of heart disease and some of its risk factors, too.
+• Lack of exercise.
+Being inactive is associated with many forms of heart disease and some of its risk factors too.

 • Stress.
-Unrelieved stress may damage the arteries and worsen other risk factors for heart disease.
+Emotional stress may damage the arteries and make other heart disease risk factors worse.

 • Poor dental health.
-It's important to brush and floss your teeth and gums often.
+Having unhealthy teeth and gums makes it easier for germs to get into the bloodstream and travel to the heart.
+This can cause an infection called endocarditis.
+Brush and floss your teeth often.
 Also get regular dental checkups.
-Unhealthy teeth and gums makes it easier for germs to enter the bloodstream and travel to the heart.
-This can cause endocarditis.

 Complications

 • Heart failure.
 This is one of the most common complications of heart disease.
-Heart failure occurs when the heart can't pump enough blood to meet the body's needs.
+The heart can't pump enough blood to meet the body's needs.

 • Heart attack.
-A heart attack may occur if a blood clot is stuck in a blood vessel that goes to the heart.
+A heart attack can happen if a piece of plaque in an artery or a blood clot moves to the heart.

 • Stroke.
-The risk factors that lead to heart disease can also lead to an ischemic stroke.
+The risk factors that lead to heart disease also can lead to an ischemic stroke.
 This type of stroke happens when the arteries to the brain are narrowed or blocked.
 Too little blood reaches the brain.
-A stroke is a medical emergency — brain tissue begins to die within just a few minutes of a stroke.

 • Aneurysm.
 An aneurysm is a bulge in the wall of an artery.
 If an aneurysm bursts, you may have life-threatening internal bleeding.

 • Peripheral artery disease.
 In this condition, the arms or legs — usually the legs — don't get enough blood.
-This causes symptoms, most notably leg pain when walking (claudication).
+This causes symptoms, most notably leg pain when walking, called claudication.
 Atherosclerosis can lead to peripheral artery disease.

 Prevention